-A Document Artifact is like a word processor file that can be created and stored directly inside the model to record structured documentation.
+A Document Artifact is similar to a word processor file that can be created and stored directly inside the model to record structured documentation.
 It is a light-weight and convenient alternative to creating a document in your favorite word processor.
-It has many of the features you would expect in a word processing tool and allows you to create hyperlinks to content in the modeling Repository.
-An analyst will often be required to create structured documentation over and above what might properly be placed in an element's notes or in a corporate document repository.
-This could include things like interview plans, focus groups agendas, surveys and more.
-There is rarely a requirement to store this type of documentation in a corporate document repository and storing them inside the modeling repository has many benefits including being able to include hyperlinks to elements and diagrams contained in the Project Browser.
+It has many of the features you would expect in a word processing tool, and allows you to create hyperlinks to content in the modeling Repository.
+An analyst will often be required to create structured documentation in addition to what might properly be placed in an element's notes or in a corporate document repository.
+This could include things such as interview plans, focus group agendas, surveys and more.
+There is rarely a requirement to store this type of documentation in a corporate document repository, and storing them inside the modeling repository has many benefits, including being able to include hyperlinks to elements and diagrams contained in the Browser window.